 If your shares are held by your broker, bank or other agent, you should follow the instructions provided by your broker, bank or other agent.

 How are votes counted?

-Votes will be counted by the inspector of election appointed for the meeting, who will separately count votes in accordance with the requirements summarized in the table within the section caption below.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count votes in accordance with the requirements summarized in the table below.

 What are "broker non-votes?"